easedup/acv9/curriculum/arts-drama/years-1-and-2.md

 ## Achievement Standards {#achievement-standards}

+### Learning area achievement standard {#learning-area-achievement-standard}
+By the end of Year 2, students identify where they experience the arts.
+They describe where, why and/or how people across cultures, communities and/or other contexts experience the arts.
+Students demonstrate arts practices and skills across arts subjects.
+They create arts works in a range of forms.
+They share their work in informal settings.

+### Subject achievement standard {#subject-achievement-standard}
 By the end of Year 2, students identify where they experience drama.
 They describe where, why and/or how people across cultures, communities and/or other contexts experience drama.
 Students pretend and imagine as they create roles and situations in improvised drama and/or dramatic play.
 They perform their drama in informal settings.